 An activity whereby the objectives or specific aims identified in the approved grant application are significantly changed by the grantee after award.
 Contracting officer prior approval is required for a change in scope to be allowable under an award.
-The process by which a Federal awarding agency determines that all applicable closeout competitive segment conference (domestic or international)

-The process by which a Federal awarding agency determines that all applicable administrative actions and all required work under an award have been completed by the grantee and the Federal awarding agency.
+The process by which a Federal awarding agency determines that all applicable administrative actions and all required work under an award have been completed by the closeout grantee and the Federal awarding agency.